 Our employee resource groups help us attract a diverse workforce and create a more inclusive working environment.
 These voluntary employee-led groups support colleagues and build understanding of inclusion issues so we can connect with our diverse customer base.
-Globally, we have 55 groups with some 33,000 members.
+Globally, HSBC has more than 100 different employee resource groups with more than 75,000 participants in over 20 countries.

 The Balance network supports the recruitment, development and advancement of a gender-balanced workforce within HSBC.

 Nurture provides information and support to all carers (including parents of young children and those caring for elderly relatives) to achieve greater flexibility and balance in meeting work and home commitments.